lmangani/hugchat-action/README.md

 - **Privacy**: Conversation content is not logged in GitHub Actions
 - **Cleanup**: Conversations are automatically deleted when issues close
 - **Isolation**: Each repository maintains separate conversations

-## 📋 Requirements

-- HuggingFace account with HugChat access
-- Repository with Issues enabled
-- GitHub Actions enabled

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Test with a real HuggingFace account
-5. Submit a pull request

 ## 📄 License